coder-cuizw/cui-blog/src/intro.md

 ---
 icon: info
-cover: /assets/images/cover3.jpg
+cover: /assets/images/cover2.jpg
 ---

-# 介绍页
+# Introduction

-将你的个人介绍和档案放置在此处。
+More and more wild.